🧭 Step 2 • Explore what comes next

 • A shell-first plan (air seal & insulate so every upgrade performs better)

-• Right-sized electrification (HP water heater, heat pump HVAC, panel readiness)
+• Right-sized electrification (heat pump water heater, heat pump HVAC, panel readiness)

 • Optional solar once the load is trimmed

-✅ Recap: Using the Green Home Score Predictor
+✅ Recap: Upload Your Audit to the Green Home Predictor

-• Test different upgrade scenarios and see how your score changes
+• Test different upgrade scenarios and compare outcomes

-• Calculate cost, energy, and carbon savings from potential improvements
+• Estimate cost, energy, and carbon savings before committing